nyorain/kms-vulkan/README.md

 and not widely supported.
 I hope to keep this application updated as more drivers receive correct upstream support for all the required extensions.

+__NOTE__: this has some issues and is slightly outdated by now.
+For a better, full implementation, look e.g. at the [vulkan renderer of wlroots](https://github.com/swaywm/wlroots/pull/2771)

 ## What is atomic modesetting?

 Atomic modesetting is a relatively recent development of the KMS API to apply